mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Decorators.rst

 .. note::
-   Properties typically have the same name as the attribute they work with.
+   The name of the property getter method must match the name of the corresponding attribute.

 We can also use a property to change the value of an attribute.
 In this case it acts as a **setter** method.